Royal Air Force of Oman

 Accidents

-RAFO's deadliest aviation accident is on August 18, 2006, a Super Lynx was en route to save local sailors of a sinking boat in the Dhalkut region, but crashed into the sea off the coast of Dhofar, killing all 6 occupants on board.
+RAFO's deadliest aviation accident is on August 18, 2006, a Super Lynx was en route to save local sailors of a sinking boat in the Dhalkut region, but crashed into the Donkey's Head cliff face and rolled into the sea off the coast of Dhofar, killing all 6 occupants on board.

 Bases